MiguelMolledo/BlockChainNotes/FoundryNotes.md

 	forge test
 	forge test --match-test testMethodName
 	forge test --fork-url
-	forge covarage ( to see how much of our code is covered by testing)
+	forge coverage ( to see how much of our code is covered by testing)

 ## Anvil